JeromeBau/weaviate_dlt_company_search/README.md

-# DLT Pipeline from Weaviate to DuckDB
+# DLT Pipeline from Weaviate to DuckDB with Streamlit App

 Source:
 A Weaviate cluster with company meta data.

 Target:
 A streamlit app, in which we want to see startups listed by sector.
+Database: DuckDB.

 ## Prerequisits: Weaviate Cluster